 There are many worst tire brands that produce the exact replica of branded original tires.
 But they use low quality materials and release the product without any quality and safety checks.

 Such tires get worn out quicker and very soon you have to again spend on new tires.
 Money loss is one thing but most important is your safety.

-Here, in this article, we will provide you the list of worst tire brands that you should stay away from.
+Here, in this article, we will provide you a list of the worst tire brands that you should stay away from.
 And also give you some tips on how to choose the best tire for your car.